huggingface/optimum-habana/examples/text-generation/README.md

 - `--prompt` to benchmark the model on one or several prompts of your choice
 - `--attn_softmax_bf16` to run attention softmax layer in bfloat16 precision provided that the model (such as Llama) supports it
 - `--trim_logits` to calculate logits only for the last token in the first time step provided that the model (such as Llama) supports it
+- `--use_mark_dynamic` Mark the required tensor(s) as dynamic with min/max tensor shape derived from input and output tokens.
+Only applicable in Dynamic Mode execution.

 For example, you can reproduce the results presented in [this blog post](https://huggingface.co/blog/habana-gaudi-2-bloom) with the following command:
 ```bash